Skip to main content

 • Giardiasis is an intestinal infection caused by a microscopic protozoan.
 These parasites attach themselves to the intestinal wall and the damage causes an acute, sudden onset of foul-smelling diarrhea.
 Diagnosis may be by routine fecal flotation or presumptively based on clinical signs.
 Fenbendazole and metronidazole are the drugs most commonly used to treat giardiasis.

-• Harvest mites, also known as red bugs, trombiculid mites, scrub-itch mites, berry bugs or, in their larval stage as chiggers, are mites that are commonly found in forests and grasslands.
-Harvest mites are relatives of spiders.
-They are nearly microscopic measuring only 1/100 of an inch (0.4 mm) and have an orange hue.
-A common species of Harvest mite in Northern America is Trombicula alfreddugesi.
+• Harvest mites, also known as red bugs, trombiculid mites, scrub-itch mites, berry bugs or, in their larval stage, as chiggers, are mites commonly found in forests and grasslands.
+Larval stages affect warm-blooded animals and cause a very itchy skin reaction.

 • Guinea pigs can be hardy and easy to care for when provided an appropriate environment for their unique needs.
 Like all animals, guinea pigs are susceptible to certain problems and diseases.
 This handout outlines the diagnosis, treatment, and prognosis for some of the more common health problems of guinea pigs.

 • Heartworm disease is a serious and potentially fatal disease.
-It is caused by a blood-borne parasite known as Dirofilaria immitis.
-Adult heartworms may live for five to seven years and, during this time, the female produces millions of offspring called microfilaria.
+Adult heartworms may live for 5 to 7 years and produce millions of offspring called microfilaria.
 You can prevent your dog from getting heartworms by using a heartworm preventive.

-• Heartworm disease is serious and potentially life-threatening to dogs.
-Treatment involves several components to combat potential bacterial infection, kill the heartworm larvae (microfilaria), kill the adult heartworms, and then test to confirm successful treatment.
+• Heartworm treatment involves several components to combat potential bacterial infection, kill heartworm larvae (microfilaria), kill adult heartworms, and then test to confirm successful treatment.
 Complete rest for a dog undergoing treatment is essential.
-The prognosis for dogs after heartworm treatment is generally good if the pet owner follows all veterinary recommendations closely.

 • Common conditions of pet hedgehogs include internal and external parasites, ringworm, cancer, pneumonia, gastrointestinal disease, and obesity.
 Signs of illness or disease are often vague and non-specific, such as lack of appetite and lethargy.
 Therefore, any deviation from your hedgehog’s normal habits should be cause for concern and should be evaluated by your veterinarian.